LarsBehrenberg/IA-prototype/content/posts/berthe-morisot-biography.md

       However, to say that she was merely a painter of domestic subjects is to reduce her work to a stereotype; she has a number of paintings that show the energy and movement of the public sphere as well, including vibrant boatyards, harbours and the banks of the River Seine.
     sideGalleryImages:
-      - /assets/berthe-morisot-mother-and-sister.jpg
+      - imageUrl: /assets/berthe-morisot-mother-and-sister.jpg
-      - /assets/berthe-morisot-the-artists-daughter-julie-with-her-nanny.jpg
+      - imageUrl: /assets/berthe-morisot-the-artists-daughter-julie-with-her-nanny.jpg
-      - /assets/berthe-morisot-the-sisters.jpg
+      - imageUrl: /assets/berthe-morisot-the-sisters.jpg
   - textTitle: The Impressionist exhibitions
     text: >-
       The Impressionist exhibitions were first conceived as a reaction to the [Paris Salon](https://en.wikipedia.org/wiki/Salon_(Paris)) and its restrictive judging process for artworks.